openstack-archive/infra-manual/doc/source/creators.rst

 To verify that the release machinery works, push a signed tag to the "gerrit" remote.
 Use the smallest version number possible.
 If this is the first release, use "0.1.0".
-If other releases of the project exist, choose an appropriate next version number.
+If other releases of the repository exist, choose an appropriate next version number.

 .. note::